Upcycle a Vintage Lantern Into a Candle Holder

 Aging the Tuna Can to Match the Upcycled Vintage Lantern

-Tuna can after sprayed with cinnamon and black spray paint The end result is pretty darn close to the same color as my lantern.
-Depending upon the color of your lantern, you’ll want to apply more or less of the black paint to create a good match.
+The end result is pretty darn close to the same color as my lantern.
+Depending upon how rusty your lantern is, you’ll want to apply more or less of the black paint to create a good match.

 I come across old rusty lanterns like this one fairly often at sales and they are usually pretty cheap since most people think of them as junk.

-Mine was a $3 flea market find–a bit more than I’ve paid for many others, but well worth it because it turned out so nicely with the “tuna can fix.”
+Mine was a $3 flea market find–a bit more than I’ve paid for others, but well worth it because it turned out so nicely with the “tuna can fix.”

 Vintage lantern with ivory candle A typical 4″ pillar candle fits absolutely perfectly on the can!